-She also admitted that the parents attended less than onehalf of the medical appointments for the children.
+She also admitted that the parents attended less than one-half of the medical appointments for the children.
 Some of these appointments were routine appointments, while other appointments were for specialists, such as the kidney specialist for [Child 1].
 [Child 1] recently went to Comp Care, but the parents did not attend.
 They only have one (1) car and [the father] is the only person who has a driver's license.
 They have no plan as to how the children would get to their appointments if [the father] was not available to take them.

 Finally, she admitted that the parents had completed their Case Treatment Plans.
 They completed their treatment at the Comprehensive Care Center, but only the treatment that they had requested.
 They did not complete the recommendations that Dr. McCrary and Dr. Marvin had made that they engage in weekly therapy for six (6) to nine (9) months and acknowledge that they had neglected the children.
-The parents provided nothing from the
+The parents provided nothing from the Comprehensive Care Center, which indicated that they were invested in their treatment or had accepted responsibility for what happened to [Child 1].
+Also, the children have been in foster care for a long time and need permanency.

-8 An explanation for this acronym was not provided.
+&lt;sup>8 An explanation for this acronym was not provided.